How not to get lost in the Whistler/ Blackcomb Backcountry

 10. Navigation equipment.

-equip in good working order/ ability to ascend
+equipment in good working order/ ability to ascend (skins, touring bindings)

 • know this winter’s snow pack layers

-• know current CAA Avalanche Center forecast, Whistler mtn Forecast
+• know current CAA Avalanche Center forecast, WB mtn Forecast, local avy bulliten

 • know today’s weather forecast (snowfall, temperature & visibility)